TheSwanFactory/hclang/LANGUAGE.md

     # 3

 Applying a name to a dict (or any Frame) returns the value of that property.
-The space before `.min` is optional, but emphasizes that this is just another expression
+The space before `.min` is optional, but emphasizes that property access is just another expression

 ## Expressions